 Find the sock

 If you feel that your life is akin to a jail cell and it seems overwhelming to change so many things you feel are wrong, then start by looking for the sock.
 Where’s the humor in your situation?
 If this was someone else’s story that you were watching unfold, what would you find amusing about it?
-At the very least, find a way to laugh at how at just how pathetic your life is.
+At the very least, find a way to laugh at just how pathetic your life is.
 Be like George Costanza.

 Some of the recurring sock patterns I’ve seen are: